V3 Frequently Asked Questions

 Do your calculators use responsive design?Yes - they are designed from the ground up to reponsively adapt to the device they are being used on.
 Small screens automatically reformat to maximize limited screen space and prevent unnecessary scrolling.
 Graphs and text resize appropriately and sliding scales adapt to best fit or hide depending the devices viewing size.
 The V3 calculators were designed to allow you to install one set of calculators that work anywhere you have a browser.

-Do your calculators follow ADA requirements for WCAG 2.0?Yes - All calculators follow the ADA guidelines to meet or exceed accessibility specification WCAG 2.0 Level AA and Section 508.
-As part of our process, in addition to applying WCAG standards to all of our programming, we also scan all calculators for compliance and form with the following two tools:
+Do your calculators follow ADA requirements for WCAG 2.0?Yes - All calculators meet or exceed accessibility specification WCAG 2.1 Level AA and Section 508.

 we will continue to monitor and update our software to maintain compliance and ensure any future compliance issues are resolved quickly.
 If you have a specific calculator on your site where you have a question please feel free to contact us.